Discovery of new praying mantis species from the time of the dinosaurs

-Category: Environment Hits: 1A research team has identified a new species of praying mantis thanks to imprints of its fossilized wings.
+Category: Environment Hits: 4A research team has identified a new species of praying mantis thanks to imprints of its fossilized wings.
 It lived in Labrador, in the Canadian Subarctic around 100 million years ago, during the time of the dinosaurs, in the Late Cretaceous period.
 The researchers believe that the fossils of the new genus and species, Labradormantis guilbaulti, helps to establish evolutionary relationships between previously known species and advances the scientific understanding of the evolution of the most 'primitive' modern praying mantises.

 Read more https://www.sciencedaily.com/releases/2021/01/210121092831.htm